 The MWMO worked in partnership with the Minneapolis Park and Recreation Board and the Walker Art Center to reconstruct the Minneapolis Sculpture Garden with sustainable landscape features that embrace the site’s natural hydrology.
-The MWMO provided a $1.5 million Capital Project Grants to fund native plants, enhanced turf, engineered soils, and a unique water reuse system built around the famous Spoonbridge and Cherry sculpture.
+The MWMO provided a $1.5 million Capital Project Grant to fund native plants, enhanced turf, engineered soils, and a unique water reuse system built around the famous Spoonbridge and Cherry sculpture.

 Built on a former wetland, decades of use had left the site in need of serious repairs.
 Over the years, humans fought the wet soils with no success.
 The National Armory attempted to build on the north end of the field, but was torn down in 1935 as the building sank into the wet ground.
 The Sculpture Garden faced similar issues, as the soil could not bear the weight of the sculptures and the millions of visitors.